aa25g15/ui-tech/README.md

   * string
     * Remember strings are immutable in JS!!!!!!!
 I have made this silly mistake before too, if they were not then any hacker could alter them and change references causing security breaches.
     * There is practically no difference between single and double quotes in JS
-    * Backticks however allow us to define template strings with variables inside strings such as:
+    * Backticks (feature of ES6) however allow us to define template strings with variables inside strings such as:
     ```javascript
     const info = `${name} is ${age} years old`;
     ```